 Since 2006, when economic factors played into lifestyle decisions, the number of Sandwich Generation lifestyles has been steadily on the rise.
 An increasingly large segment of the population views inherent advantages in multigenerational households.

 Making a home comfortable for different generations is not always easy.
 It's essential to have gathering spaces where everyone can be together.
 Still, it's also important that each person has their own personal space.
-If you're considering a home renovation, now might be the time to consider incorporating features into your home that make life easier and safer for you and your family.
+If you're considering a home renovation, now might be the time to incorporate features into your home that make life easier and safer for you and your family.
 Explore these options for creating harmony in your multigenerational household.

 Embrace Universal Design Elements